SYSU-MIAC/MIAC-management/server/database.md

-author       | ObjectId         | the author's id createdTime  | Date             | when the submission is created updatedTime  | Date             | when the submission is updated filename     | String           | filename of the submission comments     | Array [ObjectId] | ids of comments on the submission (by all) feedbacks    | Array [ObjectId] | ids of feedbacks on the submission (by all) deleted      | Boolean          | is deleted
+author       | ObjectId         | the author's id createdTime  | Date             | when the submission is created updatedTime  | Date             | when the submission is updated fileId       | ObjectId         | submission file id comments     | Array [ObjectId] | ids of comments on the submission (by all) feedbacks    | Array [ObjectId] | ids of feedbacks on the submission (by all) deleted      | Boolean          | is deleted